ldennington/cloud_computing_programming_assignments/assignment_1/milestone_3/README.md

 ### Mango queries

 Quinn's time: N/A

-Lessley's time: 20 minutes
+Lessley's time: 0.30 hours

-Total time: 20 minutes
+Total time: 0.30 hours

 1. In the `couchdb` UI, created a custom index to filter on `group_city`: